 SQLite and unit testing is a great combination for testing database operations without having to manage database files.
-You can simply create an in-memory database in your setup code and work with that.
-Perfect in combination with NHibernate for example.
+You can simply create an in-memory database in your setup code and work with that instance.
+Perfect in combination with NHibernate, for example.

-If you want to do this in the current .Net 4.0 beta your out of luck though, you'll get an exception:
+If you want to do this in the current .Net 4.0 beta you’re out of luck though, you’ll get an exception:

 The solution is pointed out by Jomo Fisher.
 What you do is to include this snippet in the application config file: